Tunnel plan near Stonehenge gets UK government consent

 However, according to the Department for Transport, Shapps was said to be “satisfied that on balance the need case for the development together with the other benefits identified outweigh any harm.”

-Proponents of the scheme, which is widely expected to cost in the region of 1.7 billion pounds ($2.2 billion), say it will dramatically ease congestion.
+Proponents of the upgrade, which Highways England has estimated will cost 1.7 billion pounds ($2.2 billion), say it will dramatically ease congestion and eventually help the local environment.
+The agency expects the fieldwork to start in late spring next year, with the main five-year construction phase expected to start by 2023.

-“This transformational scheme will return the Stonehenge landscape towards its original setting and will improve journey times for everyone who travels to and from the southwest,” Highways England Chief Executive Jim O’Sullivan said.
+“This transformational scheme will return the Stonehenge landscape towards its original setting and will improve journey times for everyone who travels to and from the southwest,” the agency’s chief executive, Jim O’Sullivan said.

-According to Highways England, fieldwork is due to start in late spring next year, with the main five-year construction phase expected to start by 2023.

-Opponents, who have a six-week window to appeal to Britain’s High Court, have for years voiced worries about the potential damage to the environment, wildfires and potential archaeological finds underground.
+Opponents of the scheme, who have a six-week window to appeal to Britain’s High Court, have for years voiced worries about the potential damage to the environment, wildlife and potential archaeological finds underground.

-The Stonehenge Alliance, which has campaigned against the tunnel, said it “deeply regrets” the decision, which is says will be greeted with “shock” around the world.
+The Stonehenge Alliance, which has campaigned against the tunnel, said it “deeply regrets” a decision that will be greeted with “shock” around the world.

+Historian, author and broadcaster Tom Holland, who is president of the Stonehenge Alliance, said the group will oppose the “shameful” decision as vigorously as possible.

+“The decision to inject a great gash of tarmac and concrete into Britain’s most precious prehistoric landscape is one that ranks simultaneously as spendthrift and sacrilegious,” he said.

-Hopes that the project wouldn’t win approval were raised in June when it emerged that a team of archaeologists had discovered a ring of at least 20 large shafts within the World Heritage Site, a short distance from the stones.
+Hopes that the project wouldn’t win approval were raised in June when it emerged that a team of archaeologists had discovered a ring of at least 20 large shafts within the site, a short distance from the standing stones.

 In a statement, the National Trust, which looks after 2,100 acres around Stonehenge, said it had a “long-standing ambition” to resolve issues relating to the A303 and that it will “now take some time to study the conclusions of the examining authority in full before responding further.”